How to use match case in Python

 print("Unknown data format")--OUTPUT--Alice is an adult

-The match-case statement is also powerful for handling dictionaries, or mappings.
-You can check for specific keys, validate value types, and capture data all in one go.
+You can also use match-case to unpack dictionaries and other mappings.
+This lets you check for specific keys, validate their value types, and capture the data all in one step.

 Using the := walrus operator in pattern matching